i-s-compat-table/i.s.compat.table/README.md

 ## Methodology

 I looked at the public docs of each of these projects to check if they documented each of the information_schema tables.
+I went as far as scraping the documentation sites that had permissive licenses (postgres, MariaDB, MSSQL, CockroachDB).
 I added all the information_schema tables with at least 2-3 implementors to the comparison table.

 ### Caveats